Skip to content

 Pronouns: She/ Her

-Katie Leigh Creeggan-Ríos is the General Manager of the Houston Cinema Arts Society.
+Katie Leigh Creeggan-Ríos is the Executive Director of the Houston Cinema Arts Society.
 She is a native Houstonian and worked professionally as a Stage Manager for ten years before transitioning into the world of arts and community engagement through film.
 She received her B.F.A. in Stage Management from the University of Houston School of Theatre & Dance, and her M.A. in Arts Leadership from the University of Houston College of the Arts.
 She is also a proud member of the Actors’ Equity Association.

 Contact: